-Most seniors approaching retirement know that AARP is a great resource for people over the age of 50.
+Most seniors and other Medicare beneficiaries approaching retirement know that AARP is a great resource for people over the age of 50.
 In addition to regular publications and educational resources, AARP is linked with many partners to help older adults find everything from financial advisors to car insurance.
 AARP even provides its own Medicare Advantage plans through UnitedHealthcare.
 In this review, we will examine the Medicare Part C plans available to AARP members and evaluate their pros and cons.

 An AARP health maintenance organization (HMO) plan requires you to get the majority of your non-emergency care within a preset network of healthcare providers.
-Most AARP HMOs include Part D prescription drug coverage and many of the extra benefits that come with all AARP Medicare Advantage plans.
+Most AARP HMOs include Part D prescription drug coverage and many of the extra benefits that come with most AARP Medicare Advantage plans.
 You will need to choose a primary care physician and receive treatment within your network, as AARP’s traditional HMO does not cover most treatments received outside of your network.
 HMOs are best for seniors who do not travel much and spend most of their time near in-network providers.

 An AARP HMO with point-of-service (POS) coverage allows you to get some types of treatments outside of your network.
-While your coverage does extend farther, you will still have to pay more when you go out of network.
+While your coverage does extend further, you will still have to pay more when you go out of network.
 Like its standard HMO plans, AARP’s HMO-POS plans often come with a low or $0 premium, prescription drug coverage, and extra benefits.
 This type of plan gives older adults more freedom to travel without losing their Medicare coverage.
 However, both types of HMO plans will generally require prior authorization for treatments and approval from your primary care physician to see specialists.

 When compared to an HMO plan, a preferred provider organization (PPO) plan offers much more freedom, as you can see any physician who accepts Medicare.
 You won’t be required to get referrals, approvals, or prerequisite hospital visits for most services.
 However, PPOs still operate within the UnitedHealthcare Medicare National Network, and you’ll pay more for out-of-network visits.
 Like HMO plans, you can find many AARP PPO plans with a low or $0 premium.